VinGarcia/ksql/README.md

 - Add support for transactions
 - Improve error messages
 - Allow the ID field to have a different name
-- Fix a bug that is causing "database locked" errors when some of the tests fail
 - Implement a JSON fields on the database (encoding/decoding them automatically into structs)
 - Implement support for nested objects with prefixed table names
 - Double check if all reflection is safe on the Insert() function